-- A single, coordinating office and procedure to deal with all reports of sexual assaults and related issues at the university
+- A single, coordinating office and procedure to deal with all reports of sexual misconduct and related issues at the university

-- Easily comprehensible information readily available to the university community about sexual assault reporting and investigation options
+- Easily comprehensible information readily available to the university community about sexual misconduct reporting and investigation options

 In June 2009, the coordinator position was institutionalized as the Sexual Misconduct Response Coordinator (SMRC) reporting to both the president of the university and vice president for student life.
 In January 2011, the role of the SMRC was codified in employment cases through revision of the Sexual Harassment Policy.

 The university has demonstrated a commitment to preventing interpersonal violence and strengthened its readiness and response when problems arise.
 As evidence of this commitment, the Anti-violence Coalition, with members spanning more than 30 offices, departments, and community agencies, meets monthly to ensure complacency is not the university's chosen path.
 The coalition continually revisits the topics of policy, prevention education, and response protocols, working from different frames and perspectives, but with a shared commitment to make this campus a safe place to study, work, and live.